gskielian/Git-celleration/README.md

 alias gp="./gitpull.exp serverusername serverpassword host \"cd ~/your_repos_directory/ && git pull\" gituser gitpass"
 ````

-then just run from the command line -- reopen terminal and then type the following:
+then just run from the command line -- reopen terminal and then type the following

 ```bash
 gp